Eliav2/how-react-hooks-work/How React hooks works.md

 };
 ```

 `render.current` and `call.current` will 'tick' in the same rate of the parent component because of hooks natures.
+This
+is simplified `useLog`, you will see different useLog hook in the `UseLog.js` file.

 and usage: